atomisthq/docs/docs/automations/slack.md

 ### Simple Messages

 The `addressUsers`, `addressChannels` and `respond` methods accept a `string` message as first argument.
-A simple `string` message can still some basic formatting.
+A simple `string` message can still have some basic formatting.

 Here are a couple of examples for simple messages: